opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ## Step 1: Set up an ML language model

-Neural search requires a language model to generate vector embeddings from text fields both at ingestion time and query time.
+Neural search requires a language model in order to generate vector embeddings from text fields, both at ingestion time and query time.

 ### Step 1(a): Choose a language model